David Lindsay of Edzell, Lord Edzell: Judge

 On 2 May 1593, Lindsay was, under the title of Lord Edzell, admitted a lord of session.
 His name first appears as a member of the privy council on 16 November 1598.

+Lindsay was one of six knights appointed to hold up the canopy or "pale" at the baptism of Prince Charles in 1600.

 Jonet Patersone [Janet Paterson or Patterson], a farmer in Gallowleyis near Edzell complained about Lindsay, her landlord, in 1602 to the Privy Council.
 She said that some of his retainers had burned her farmyard down in 1599.
 Her mother complained to James VI when he was in Angus.
 This enraged David Lindsay, and she alleged he had threatened her mother and frightened her to death.
 Patersone claimed he also threatened her, that he would roast her on a hot griddle if she complained again.
 He had subsequently evicted her.
 The Privy Council found in favour of David Lindsay, since there was no proof of fire-raising, and Lindsay evicted her and took her goods for debt.

 For conniving at a fray between his son and the young laird of Pitarrow in the High Street of Edinburgh, 17 June 1605, he was for a short time warded in Dumbarton Castle.
 John Tod, a member of Edinburgh's town guard was hurt in the fight.
 Both lairds had to pay £50 as compensation for Tod's injury and medical bills.

-In 1607, while seeking to revenge the murder of his relative, Sir Walter Lindsay of Balgavie, he was at least indirectly the cause of the death of Alexander Lindsay, 1st Lord Spynie.
+In 1607, while seeking to revenge the murder of his brother, Sir Walter Lindsay of Balgavie, he was at least indirectly the cause of the death of Alexander Lindsay, 1st Lord Spynie.
 On 10 August 1609, the privy council fixed 19 September for the trial of him and his son Alexander for the murder, but his prosecutor, David Lindsay, 12th Earl of Crawford, having failed to appear, no trial took place.

 Edzell died on 18 December 1610.